 I often think I am crazy for how much I genuinely care about injury prevention, rehab and recovery for athletes.
-However, I no longer think that after meeting Ian Warner, who is a former Olympic sprinter for the Canadian National Team, Iowa State Cyclone, founder & CEO of KHO Labs and author of the book “Endure: An Athlete’s Guide to Faith, Hope & Success.”
+However, I no longer think that after meeting Ian Warner, who is a former Olympic sprinter for the Canadian National Team, Iowa State Cyclone, founder & CEO of KHO Health and author of the book “Endure: An Athlete’s Guide to Faith, Hope & Success.”
 Ian shares the same passion for sports injury prevention and helping athletes successfully transition to a life after sports that I do.
 In this episode we dive deep in the lessons athletes can learn and that I learned from Ian's book.
-In addition we talk about Ian's most recent project with Kho labs and the injuries he went through as a competitive athlete, which he is hoping to prevent in others.
+In addition we talk about Ian's most recent project with KHO Health and the injuries he went through as a competitive athlete, which he is hoping to prevent in others.
 Below you will find other topics of our discussion:

 - Ian's inspiration behind writing writing Endure.

 - How Ian dealt with the disappointment of making the Olympic team, but not actually getting the chance to run and compete.

 - Why Ian used his story and the stories of other athletes in his book.

 - How athletes can use the idea of endurance to their benefit.

 - Ian explains what faith means to him and what can it look like.